 The Government has identified combating of money laundering and countering the financing of terrorism and countering the financing of proliferation activities as a policy priority.
-As a result thereof, South Africa has a well-established AML/CFT legislative framework which includes but is not limited to the Financial Intelligence Centre Act, 2001 (the "FIC Act"), and the Protection of Constitutional Democracy Against Terrorist and Related Activities Act, 2004.
+As a result thereof, South Africa has a well-established anti-money laundering ("AML")/combating the financing of terrorism ("CFT") legislative framework which includes but is not limited to the Financial Intelligence Centre Act, 2001 (the "FIC Act"), and the Protection of Constitutional Democracy Against Terrorist and Related Activities Act, 2004.

 The PA strives to maintain an effective compliance framework and operational capacity to supervise compliance by banks with AML/CFT legislation and regulatory requirements.
 The PA regularly conducts FIC Act compliance inspections of the accountable institutions that it supervises, and the scope of these visits would include the assessment of compliance with FIC Act guidance notes, directives and circulars.

 Flowing from these responsibilities, the PA conducts AML/CFT inspections to assess whether all banks in the South African market have adequate and effective AML/CFT controls in place.
-As part of its mandate, the PA may and has in the past imposed administrative sanctions and directives to implement remedial action on banks whose AML/CFT frameworks are found to have deficiencies (from the perspective of adequacy or effectiveness).
-In this regard, in September 2019, the Issuer's primary banking entity, SBSA, received an administrative sanction in the amount of ZAR 30 million (ZAR 7.5 million of which was suspended for a period of three years), for not complying with suspicious and unusual transaction reporting deadlines prescribed by the regulations issued in terms of the FIC Act.
-This sanction was accompanied with a confirmation that there had been no indication that SBSA had facilitated any transactions involving money laundering or the financing of terrorism.
-SBSA remediated all inspection findings in full by the 31 December 2019 deadline, and on 22 April 2021 SBSA received confirmation from the PA concerning the completion of such remediation.
+As part of its mandate the SARB through the PA may and has in the past imposed administrative sanctions and directives to implement remedial action on banks whose AML/CFT frameworks are found to have deficiencies (from the perspective of adequacy or effectiveness).
+In this regard, in September 2019, SBSA received an administrative sanction in the amount of ZAR 30 million (ZAR 7.5 million of which was suspended for a period of three years), for not complying with suspicious and unusual transaction reporting deadlines prescribed by the regulations issued in terms of the FIC Act.
+This sanction was accompanied with a confirmation that there had been no indication that SBSA received all inspection findings in full by the 31 December 2019 deadline and on 22 April 2021, SBSA received confirmation from the PA concerning the completion of such remediation.